 This salad, which you can make with turkey or chicken, is full of sesame, ginger, and soy.
 It’s delicious served in lettuce or cabbage leaves for a low-carb option.
 My kids liked it wrapped up in tortillas.
 You could also serve it on a salad or in a roll.
 I’m thinking a Hawaiian sweet roll would be a nice choice.

-- 8 ounce can water chestnuts, drained and chopped
+- 1 8-ounce can sliced water chestnuts drained and chopped

 - 1/4 cup rice vinegar